Data-driven ODE modeling of the high-frequency complex dynamics via a low-frequency dynamics model

 The joint model reconstructs the connection between $E_1$ and $E_{10}$~(Fig.~\ref{fig:fluid_joint-plot}).
 This imitation of the connection between the two energy variables contributes to the success of describing the high-frequency variable, which is difficult to model.
-The positive Lyapunov exponents of the base model are $\lambda_1 = 0.2157, \lambda_2=0.0718, \lambda_3=0.0200$.
-We cannot obtain the actual Lyapunov exponents because the analytical derivation of a closed-form equation for the energy variable from the Navier--Stokes equations is an unsolved problem.
+The positive Lyapunov exponents of the base model are $\lambda_1 = 0.2157, \lambda_2=0.0718, \lambda_3=0.0200$, although we do not have the actual exponents for comparison.
+We cannot obtain the Lyapunov exponents using a governing equation, because a closed-form equation for the energy variable cannot be derived from the Navier--Stokes equations.
+Since the attractor dimension is high, it is hard to estimate Lyapunov exponents directly from time series~\cite{wolf1985}.

 {\it Concluding remarks.} The proposed method of constructing a system of ODEs from an observable time series is useful for modeling complex and multiscale dynamics in time and space physically only using understandable variables without background knowledge.
 The computational cost to model behaviors of two or more variables with different time scales is high.
 In such a situation, the effective strategy that we employ is to model moderate dynamics and use it to model complex dynamics through a fiber model.
 The computational cost to model moderate dynamics with the delay coordinate is lower, and describing the major part of the complex dynamics with the variable of the base model reduces the required computational resource.
 This skew-product-type modeling succeeds because the invariant sets of the original system are reconstructed in the base model when the dimension of the delay coordinate is sufficiently high.
 The developed method will be used to model multiscale dynamics, such as those of weather, beginning with the construction of a base model of low-frequency dynamics.